talyssonoc/node-api-boilerplate/README.md

 - `dev`: Run the application in development mode
 - `start` Run the application in production mode (prefer not to do that in development)
 - `test`: Run the test suite
+- `test:unit`: Run only the unit tests
+- `test:features`: Run only the features tests
-- `coverage`: Run the test suite and generate code coverage, the output will be on `coverage` folder
+- `coverage`: Run only the unit tests and generate code coverage for them, the output will be on `coverage` folder
 - `lint`: Lint the codebase
 - `sequelize`: Alias to the [Sequelize CLI](https://github.com/sequelize/cli)
 - `console`: Open the built-in console, you can access the DI container through the `container` variable once it's open, the console is promise-friendly.
 Click [here](https://github.com/talyssonoc/node-api-boilerplate/wiki/Application-console) to know more about the built-in console